 What is a porcupine?

 The word porcupine means “quill pig” in Latin; however, porcupines are large rodents and have no relation to pigs.
-The crested porcupine is the largest and heaviest of all African rodents.
+Porcupines are the largest and heaviest of all African rodents.
 The head is roundish and rather domed, with a blunt muzzle and small eyes and ears.
 The legs are short and sturdy, and each foot has five toes, all equipped with powerful claws.
-The porcupine’s most recognizable feature is, of course, its quills.
-Quill length varies on different parts of the body, ranging from 1 inch to 1 foot on the back.
-Usually, the quills lie flat against the body, but if danger threatens, the porcupine raises and spreads them.
+Their most recognizable feature is, of course, its quills.
+Quill length varies on different parts of the body, ranging from 2.5 to 30.5 centimeters (1 to 12 inches).
+Usually, the quills lie flat against the body, but if danger threatens, they raise and spread them.
 Scales on quill tips lodge in the skin like fishhooks and are difficult to pull out.
 New quills grow in to replace lost ones.

 They will cheat on their vegetarian diets.

 Porcupines primarily eat roots, tubers, bark, and fallen fruit but also have a fondness for cultivated root crops such as cassava, potatoes, and carrots.
 Sometimes, they will even take carrion back to the burrow to nibble on.

 Porcupines are most common in hilly, rocky country, but they can adapt to most habitats — excessively moist forests and the most barren of deserts seem to be the only exceptions.
 They have even been found on Mt.
 Kilimanjaro, as high up as 3,500 meters (11,480 feet).